Sousastep/SousaFX-rnbo-docs/docs/modding.md

 # Modding

-For release versions, the core of SousaFX-rnbo is compiled into a max external, and can not be opened.
+For release versions, the core of SousaFX is compiled into a max external, and can not be opened.

 To access the internals: